Mastering the Skies: The Dawn of Commercial UAV Drones

 Drones are now conducting some inspections that have traditionally involved in dangerous or very specially trained individuals to be able to perform.

 This allows businesses and governments to remove employees from dangerous situations.
 Companies can also increase the number of inspections by removing the cost and time it would take to train individuals and send out expensive assets.
 For example, an oil and gas company would typically spend around $2,500 to send a helicopter and team to conduct a pipeline inspection.
-A drone can survey 105 miles of pipeline a day, on par with a helicopter crew but at a significantly lower cost.
-With UAVs, inspections can be more thorough, frequent and considerably less expensive.
+A consumer drone designed to be outfitted with a high-quality camera can survey 105 miles of pipeline a day, on par with a helicopter crew but at a significantly lower cost.
+With commercial UAVs, inspections can be more thorough, frequent and considerably less expensive.

 This could also be incredibly valuable in the field of agriculture.
 Farmers can hire drones to evaluate the health of their crops and soil.
 At current altitude restrictions, they could inspect up to 1,000 acres of farmland per day, completing surveys more quickly and accurately than planes or satellites, according to a report by Goldman Sachs.
 The report went on to state that if drone regulators increase the maximum flight height by just 40%, it would double farmers’ daily coverage.
 This can save farmers cost, which leads to lower prices for consumers.
 In one case, a farmer prevented nearly $60,000 in lost revenue by detecting an aphid infestation early.